 Dr Turner Answers to your questions about Facelift Surgery

-Facelift surgery can rejuvenate your face and make you look around 10 years younger.
 If you suffer from heavy jowls or sagging facial skin then facial rejuvenation surgery can really help.
-Dr Scott Turner is a facelift expert and specialist plastic surgeon in Newcastle and Sydney NSW.
+Dr Scott Turner is a Specialist Plastic Surgeon in Sydney NSW.
 Here are his answers to common Facelift FAQs.

 Different Types of Facelift FAQs